History of Manila: World War II and Japanese occupation

 The Legislative Building in Manila after the 1945 liberation.

 (Reconstructed and is now a part of the National Museum.)

 On December 24, 1941, Manila was declared an open city.
 Newspapers published the text of the declaration radio stations broadcast the news of it.
 A huge banner bearing the words "Open city" and "No Shooting" was strung across the front of the city hall.
 That night the blackout ended and Manila was ablaze with lights.

 Filipino and American combat units were ordered to withdraw from the city and all military installations were removed on December 24, 1941 (Philippine time).
 That same day, Manila was declared an open city to spare the city from death and destruction.
 Despite this, the Japanese warplanes bombed Manila, and for the first time, Manileños experienced an air raid.
 Quezon issued a decree enlarging the safe zone to include outlying areas of Manila as safe zones, establishing the new administrative jurisdiction, the City of Greater Manila.
 Manila was divided into four districts: Bagumbuhay, Bagumpanahon, Bagumbayan, and Bagungdiwa.
 Bagumbuhay encompassed Binondo, San Nicolas, Tondo, and the northern portion of Santa Cruz.
 Bagumpanahon encompassed the rest of Santa Cruz, Quiapo, Sampaloc, and San Miguel.
 Bagumbayan encompassed Ermita, Intramuros, Malate, Port Area, and the western portion of Paco.
 Bagungdiwa encompassed the rest of Paco, Pandacan, and Santa Ana.

 Manila after the fall of Corregidor, May 9, 1943.

 The main general headquarters of the Philippine Commonwealth Army was withdrawn and retreated to the military stations in Ermita, Manila.
 On December 24, 1941, they were closed down following the arrival and occupation of the capital city by the Japanese Imperial forces, who took control of the main general headquarters of the Commonwealth Army on January 3, 1942.
-Following the Japanese Occupation, the general headquarters and military camps and bases of the Philippine Commonwealth Army were used across the provinces of the Philippine Archipelago, including Luzon, Visayas, and Mindanao, from January 3, 1942, to June 30, 1946, actively participating in military conflicts against Japanese forces.
+Following the Japanese occupation, the general headquarters and military camps and bases of the Philippine Commonwealth Army were scattered across the provinces of the Philippines, including Luzon, Visayas, and Mindanao, from January 3, 1942, to June 30, 1946, actively participating in military conflicts against Japanese forces.

 The post of Mayor of Greater Manila was given to Quezon's former Executive Secretary, Jorge B. Vargas.
 On the evening of New Year's Day of 1942, a Japanese courier delivered notice to Vargas that Japanese forces already bivouacked at Parañaque would enter Greater Manila the following day.
 From 9 am to 10 am of January 2, Japanese imperial forces marched into the City of Manila.